 All schools are held accountable for how they have used additional funding to support pupils from low-income families and in care.
 The schools must report and publicise annually how the money has been spent and what the impact has been made on the achievements of the pupils.

-Pupils who are eligible for the pupil premium need to be aged 4 and over, in year groups Reception to year 11 in a maintained schools.
+Pupils who are eligible for the pupil premium need to be aged 4 and over, in year groups Reception to year 11 in a maintained school.
 The proportion of children eligible at Horsenden Primary is currently 17%.